MERN-Tanu/Advance-JavaScript/Frontend-by-Sanket/Javascript/hof/Readme.md

 ```
 # Map function

-1. map is a higher order function avaliable with arrays
+1. Map is a higher order function avaliable with arrays
-   2.It takews a function as an argument -> f
+   It takes a function as an argument -> f
-2. it returns an array in which every value is actually populated by calling
+2. It returns an array in which every value is actually populated by calling
-3. function f with original array element as an argument.
+3. Function f with original array element as an argument.
-4. Every element of the original array is passed one in the argument function f
+4. Every element of the original array is passed one in the argument function -> f
-5. Whatever is thge output for each individual element, we populate that output in an array.
+5. Whatever is the output for each individual element, we populate that output in an array.
-6. Map interanally iterates/loop over every element of the original array
+6. Map internally iterates/loop over every element of the original array
-7. pass that element in the argument function f and then, store the returned value inside an array.
+7. Pass that element in the argument function f and then, store the returned value inside an array.

 ```
 function square(el) {
 // returns sqaure
-return el _ el;
+return el*el ;
 }
 function cube(x) {
-return x _ x \* x;
+return x *x* x;
 }
 function isEvenOdd(x) {
 if (x % 2 == 0) {